-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott writes about his genealogy surprise: he was researching a branch of his family tree and discovered a Confederate captain from the Civil War!
+Introduction: In this article, Scott Phillips writes about his genealogy surprise: he was researching a branch of his family tree and discovered a Confederate captain from the Civil War!
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 One of the most enjoyable aspects of working on our genealogy is the surprises we discover.
 If you are like me, you have had your fair share of finding something in your family history research that you either weren’t looking for at the time, or were shocked at what you actually did find.
 Recently that happened to me while I was working on our daughter-in-law’s family branch.
 Here is that story.
 And after telling you about my latest genealogy adventure, I’d love to hear about your biggest genealogy surprises!

 I had been at work on our daughter-in-law’s family tree for some time when I got a bit stumped on one of the female members back in the early 1800s.
 The family was from southern Ohio and their daughter Mary A. Dillon seemed to have disappeared on me.
 That is to say, she disappeared until a colleague happened to mention that he thought she might have married a fellow by the name of Scovell.
 A quick check with the Lawrence County, Ohio, Genealogy Society and I confirmed the marriage of our Mary A. Dillon to one William Tiley Scovell.
 Once I had a place and a name I was off to the newspaper archives and other databases of GenealogyBank.com to see what else I could find.

 Well, the last thing I was expecting to find in my family tree was a Civil War Confederate captain who was so in demand that Southern generals were competing to have his services!
 Plus, none other than General Robert E. Lee, the top man himself, was deciding where Scovell could best serve the Confederacy.